rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Unfortunately in practice we cannot control which requests are done, hence we can only adjust the size in order to increase the hit rate.
 Although in theory we could make the cache infinitely big, in practice we have a limited amount of space.
 To be more specific, we want to maintain a certain hit rate with as few space as possible.

 ##System design
 We are going to construct a feedback control system that controls the cache size and hence tries to maintain a certain hit rate.
 A first hurdle is to choose an output quantity.
 Although a cache's output actually is the result of the request, we are only interested in whether or not this result was already in the cache.
-Therefore the cache's output can be modelled as a Boolean variable.
+Therefore the cache's output can be modeled as a Boolean variable.
 The hit rate is then defined as the *trailing average number of successes over the last k requests*.

 This directly gives us a second hurdle, this time a more mathematical one: *how large does k need to be*?
 In order to answer this question, we need to observe that (since each request results either in success or failure, a.k.a. a Boolean) requests can be regarded as [Bernoulli trials](http://en.wikipedia.org/wiki/Bernoulli_distribution).
 From the [classical central limit theorem](http://en.wikipedia.org/wiki/Central_limit_theorem#Classical_CLT) it follows that the standard deviation of such Bernoulli trials with size *k* is approximately 0.5/√*k*.
 If we want to have good control, we need to know the success rate to within at least 5% or better, hence *k* needs to be approximately 100.